MaxQuant and MSstats for the analysis of label-free data

 More details on MSstats

-MSstats is designed for statistical modelling of mass spectrometry based proteomic data Choi 2014.
+MSstats is designed for statistical modelling of mass spectrometry based proteomic data Choi et al. 2014.
 Proteomic data analysis requires statistical approaches that reduce bias and inefficiencies and distinguish systematic variation from random artifacts Käll and Vitek 2011.

 MSstats is directly compatible with the output of several quantitative proteomics software.
 In addition to the results of the proteomics software an annotation file is needed as input.
 The annotation file describes the experimental design such as the conditions, biological and technical replicates.
 To be compatible with MaxQuant results, an additional column with the label type is needed, which only contains L (light) in DDA experiments.
 A wrong setup of the annotation file is the most common source of errors in MSstats, thus we collected more information in the box below to allow you to adjust the annotation file when analyzing your own experiments.